 Watch out for allergies

-Food allergies, such as those caused by dairy, grains and particular types of meat, can affect the skin and digestive system, so look out for signs such as redness, itchiness or an upset stomach after eating.
-If you think your pet might have an allergy, a hypoallergenic food for dogs or cats may help to relieve their symptoms.
-Always speak to your vet first, so you can work together to improve your pet’s health.
+Allergies in dogs and cats, such as those caused by certain foods or environmental triggers, can affect the skin and digestive system, so look out for signs such as redness, itchiness or an upset stomach after eating.
+If you think your pet might have an allergy, a hypoallergenic pet food or skin and coat care treatment can help to relieve their symptoms.
+However, always speak to your vet first, so they can give you the correct diagnosis.